 Jonathan Cohen represented a man who had been accused of violating a parenting plan.
 Cohen successfully defended his client and convinced the Court to modify the parenting plan so that his client got an increase in his time with his children and to order the children attend school in his client’s preferred school district.

 Child custody dispute:

 Elroy Sequeira represented a man whose ex-girlfriend tried to get sole custody of their daughter.
 The mother tried to convince the Judge that Attorney Sequeira’s client was abusive towards their daughter.
 Attorney Sequeira, however, argued that his client was a loving and kind father.
 The Judge agreed with Attorney Sequeira and did not take away any parenting time from his client.

 Restraining Order Defeated:

 Andrew Winters represented a man facing a domestic violence restraining order by his brother who claimed the client had assaulted and threatened him.
 Winters’ client was particularly concerned because having a restraining would have cost him the right to bear arms.
 After a hearing Winters was successful in convincing the judge to drop the restraining order and later was able to have his client’s firearms returned.

 Elroy Sequeira represented a man facing a domestic violence retraining order by his ex-wife who claimed that he had threatened her.
 Attorney Sequeira’s client needed to avoid such a restraining order due to the nature of his employment.
 Attorney Sequeira successfully argued to the Judge that his client did not threaten his ex-wife and did not present a credible threat to her.
 The Judge agreed with Attorney Sequeira and dismissed the restraining order.

-The lawyers of Cohen & Winters can help you in all family law matters — whether it’s a divorce, restraining order, or parenting petition.
+The New Hampshire family lawyers of Cohen & Winters can help you in all family law matters — whether it’s a divorce, restraining order, or parenting petition.
 Contact us today for a free consultation of your needs.